berachain/default-lists/.github/ISSUE_TEMPLATE/validator-request.md

 - name: validator name
 - description (optional): a short description for the validator
 - website (optional): a validator's website
-- twitter (optiona): a validator's twitter account url
+- twitter (optional): a validator's twitter account url

-this repository is uploaded to cloudinary for improved availability.
+This repository  is uploaded to cloudinary for improved availability.
 Please upload your relevant assets under the `assets/` folder and prefix the path in this json file with `https://res.cloudinary.com/duv0g402y/raw/upload/`.

 an example :
 `https://res.cloudinary.com/duv0g402y/raw/upload/src/assets/${asset_file_name}`